 The device Wong produces is a hand-held one.
 It costs less than $1,000.
 In mass production, one unit would cost $200.

-Not So Obvious Use Cases: Improving the Communication
+Not So Obvious AI Trends in Healthcare: Improving the Communication

-We’ve listed pretty much obvious ways of AI adjustments that bring benefits to the healthcare industry.
-Now let’s speak of not that vivid examples.
+We’ve listed pretty obvious ways of AI adjustments that bring benefits to the healthcare industry.
+Now let’s speak of not that vivid examples of AI trends in healthcare.

-No one argues that productive communication between the doctor and the patient is helpful to see improvements in the condition.
+No one argues that productive communication between the doctor and the patient is helpful in seeing improvements in the condition.
 Glyn Elwyn, professor at Dartmouth Institute for Health Policy and Clinical Practice, claims that AI is an innovative solution that could completely change the communication process in healthcare.

 Most doctors have never had their communication skills formally assessed and do not know how they compare with their peers.

 BMJ interviewed the specialist.
-He told that improvements in the conversations between physicians and patients could be made as the former would receive the report after the automatic analysis of such.
+He said that improvements in the conversations between physicians and patients could be made as the former would receive the report after the automatic analysis of such.

-AI analysis of wording, phrasing in the dialogues helps to determine whether the two understood each other.
+AI analysis of wording and phrasing in the dialogues helps to determine whether the two understood each other.

 As for the future, AI also has the potential to analyze conversations in real-time and suggest diagnoses that they may not have been considering and offer a broad range of treatment suggestions.

-Artificial Intelligence also can analyze and assess the tone and style of conversations.
+Artificial Intelligence and patient management solutions also can analyze and assess the tone and style of conversations.

-The future looks bright as there is a distinct growth of artificial intelligence in healthcare.
+The future looks bright as there is a distinct growth of AI in healthcare trends.
 Despite some challenges in the upcoming years, and not being developed enough “to move mountains” right now, it still has significant benefits and collects tons of venture money.